ikrav/RiceSoftware/RiceDataReader/README.md

         event->getSomethingINeed();
 and repeat getNextEvent in the loop until the end of the file.
 What "get" methods are available, see in the include/RiceEvent.hh.
+   Access to ROOT data format can be seen in the analysis/exampleReadRiceRootFormat.C.